setherator/variables/README.md

 ### Factory

 A function to prevent your closue value from getting cached.
-Your closure will be called everytime value is accessed. `$args` will be passed as arguments to closure function. `$args` will be evaluated using `Variables::evalValue()` function.
+Your closure will be called everytime value is accessed. `$args` will be passed as arguments to closure function. `$args` will be evaluated using `Variables::parseValue()` function.
 It will behave as normal Variable value.

 ```php